dyhes/zulip/docs/subsystems/queuing.md

   queries in a batched fashion.

-Needless to say, the RabbitMQ-based queuing system is an important part of the overall Zulip architecture, since it's in critical code paths for everything from signing up for account, to rendering messages, to delivering updates to clients.
+Needless to say, the RabbitMQ-based queuing system is an important part of the overall Aloha architecture, since it's in critical code paths for everything from signing up for account, to rendering messages, to delivering updates to clients.